UKHO/dotnet-guild/dotnetversions.md

 All other .NET Core 2.x and 3.x versions are out of support.

-Applications on Core 2.2, where 3.1 is not an option because of dependencies, will need to downgrade to 2.1.

 ### 2.3 .NET vNext

-The GA .NET 5 will be released 10 November 2020 and is likely to go out of support around January 2022.
+.NET 7 is a 'Current' release, dropping around November 2022.
+It is likely to go out of support around January 2023.

-The LTS for .NET vNext is .NET 6, which is set to reach GA November 2021 and will receive support until around January 2024.

 ### 2.4 Keeping Core patched with servicing updates

-Self-contained: One of the benefits of Core is the ability to have side-by-side installations of runtime versions.
+Self-contained: One of the benefits of Core (and .NET 5+) is the ability to have side-by-side installations of runtime versions.
 As of Core 3.x it is also possible to distribute self-contained executables that include the required Core runtime.
 The negative to both of these it that it remains a development team responsibility to ensure runtime updates occur.

 Azure App Service: These will be patched automatically.